NVIDIA/NeMo/docs/source/asr/datasets.rst

 Each entry in the manifest (describing one audio file) should be bordered by '{' and '}' and must be contained on one line.
 The fields that describe the file should be separated by commas, and have the form :code:``"field_name": value``, as shown above.
-There should be no extra lines in the manifest, i.e. there should be exactly as many lines in the manifest as there are audio files in the dataset.
+There should be no extra lines in the manifest; there should be exactly as many lines in the manifest as there are audio files in the dataset.

 Since the manifest specifies the path for each utterance, the audio files do not have to be located in the same directory as the manifest, or even in any specific directory structure.

-Once there is a manifest that describes each audio file in the dataset, use the dataset by passing in the manifest file path in the experiment config file, e.g. as ``training_ds.manifest_filepath=<path/to/manifest,json>``.
+Once there is a manifest that describes each audio file in the dataset, use the dataset by passing in the manifest file path in the experiment config file, for example, as ``training_ds.manifest_filepath=<path/to/manifest,json>``.

 Tarred Datasets
 ---------------

-If experiments are run on a cluster with datasets stored on a distributed file system, the user will likely want to avoid constantly reading multiple small files and would prefer tarring their audio files.
+If experiments are run on a cluster with datasets stored on a distributed file system, you will likely want to avoid constantly reading multiple small files and would prefer tarring your audio files.
 There are tarred versions of some NeMo ASR dataset classes for this case, such as the ``TarredAudioToCharDataset`` (corresponding to the ``AudioToCharDataset``) and the ``TarredAudioToBPEDataset`` (corresponding to the ``AudioToBPEDataset``).
 The tarred audio dataset classes in NeMo use `WebDataset <https://github.com/tmbdev/webdataset>`_.

 To use an existing tarred dataset instead of a non-tarred dataset, set ``is_tarred: true`` in the experiment config file.
-Then, pass in the paths to all of the audio tarballs in ``tarred_audio_filepaths``, either as a list of filepaths, e.g. ``['/data/shard1.tar', '/data/shard2.tar']``, or in a single brace-expandable string, e.g.
-``'/data/shard_{1..64}.tar'`` or ``'/data/shard__OP_1..64_CL_'`` (recommended, see note below).
+Then, pass in the paths to all of the audio tarballs in ``tarred_audio_filepaths``, either as a list of filepaths, for example ``['/data/shard1.tar', '/data/shard2.tar']``, or in a single brace-expandable string, for example ``'/data/shard_{1..64}.tar'`` or ``'/data/shard__OP_1..64_CL_'`` (recommended, see note below).

 .. note::
   For brace expansion, there may be cases where ``{x..y}`` syntax cannot be used due to shell interference.
 This occurs most commonly inside SLURM scripts.
 Therefore, we provide a few equivalent replacements.
 Supported opening braces (equivalent to ``{``) are ``(``, ``[``, ``<`` and the special tag ``_OP_``.
 Supported closing braces (equivalent to ``}``) are ``)``, ``]``, ``>`` and the special tag ``_CL_``.
-For SLURM based tasks, we suggest the use of the special tags for ease of use.
+For SLURM based tasks, we suggest the use of the special tags.

 As with non-tarred datasets, the manifest file should be passed in ``manifest_filepath``.
 The dataloader assumes that the length of the manifest after filtering is the correct size of the dataset for reporting training progress.